Help support your MeetupChip in

-A Focus Group represents a higher level of commitment and seriousness than the typical Community Group.
+A Focus Group represents a higher level of commitment and seriousness than the typical Community Critique Group.
 A Focus Group can be a critique group populated by particular kinds of writers seeking particular kinds of critiques; a long-lasting discussion group exploring a particular topic; a writing group that meet regularly for particular exercises; or any combination thereof.
-A Focus Group’s structure is determined by its participants, including max submission lengths, schedule, submission scheduling, and the activities that occur during each meeting.
+A Focus Group’s structure is determined by its participants, including maximum submission lengths, schedule, submission scheduling, and the activities that occur during each meeting.

 - The Irony and Form Focus Group.
 Short fiction/non-fiction; 5k word count max; meetings every other week; meetings last 1.5 hours; includes either two separate member submissions or one member submission and one discussion / writing exercise.

 Offering a Critique

-A critique consists of a verbal and/or written analysis of a critique group submission.
-The purpose of a critique is to provide the submitting author with insight regarding how the critique group submission might be improved.
-A critique group submission can be prose, poetry, an essay, a script, a piece of experimental writing, or a combination thereof.
+A critique consists of a verbal and/or written analysis of a writing submission.
+The purpose of a critique is to provide the submitting author with insight regarding how the writing submission might be improved.
+We ask that our members follow several guidelines when offering a critique.

-- Contributions to the critique discussion should be based on a complete and close reading of the writing submission.
+- Critiques should be based on a complete and close reading of the writing submission.

 - Contributions to the critique discussion should be succinct and on topic.

-- Because sharing writing can be an intimate and possibly intimidating experience, contributions to the critique discussion should be offered with both sensitivity and tact.
+- Because sharing writing can be an intimate and possibly intimidating experience, critiques should be offered with both sensitivity and tact.
 However, honesty is also important.
-It can be a fine line.
-When uncertain about which side to error upon, we request that you choose sensitivity and tact.
+When uncertain which side to error upon, we request that you choose sensitivity and tact.

 - Your reading experience.
 Is the submission difficult to read?
 Do the words create a vivid scenario in your mind?
 Do you skim in an effort to finish quickly?
 Do you delight in the language and hang on each word?
 Do you read the submission in one sitting, or over many?

 - Language.
-Do you find the literary style fascinating, evocative, poetic?
-Or do you find the literary style dull, dense, and confusing?
+Do you find the literary style fascinating, evocative, or poetic?
+Or do you find the literary style dull, dense, or confusing?
 Generally speaking, your analysis should take into account: (1) word choice, (2) punctuation, (3) rhythm, (4) transitions, (5) ambiance, (6) point of view, (7) and narrative voice, among other aspects of language.
 The more precisely you can analyze and deconstruct the writing submission into the components of its language usage, the more meaningful your suggestions will become.

 - Symbolism.
 What symbols are present in the characters, events, and descriptions?
 How are they familiar, and how are they unfamiliar?
 How do they follow the conventions of the genre that they appear within, and how do they break those conventions?
 What do the symbols represent?
 What are their goals?
 Do they accomplish their goals?